Choose your way in

 The most common mistake with long texts is starting just anywhere.
 Each guide below lays out a set path, by the time you have and by the theme you want.
 Start with whatever time you have.

-Three arched doorways side by side, each opening onto a different path — garden, mountain trail, library cave
+Three arched doorways side by side, each opening onto a different path: garden, mountain trail, library cave

 Three doors.
 All three lead inside, but each road is its own.

-By the time you have
+By time

 30 minutes · beginner